-The BSc (Hons) Zoology degree at Lincoln is taught by research-active staff who take part in internationally-renowned research.
+Zoology at Lincoln is taught by research-active staff who specialise in a wide range of disciplines.
 The degree aims to provide a broad understanding of the subject, encompassing the study of key aspects of modern zoology in a diverse range of invertebrates and vertebrates.
-You have opportunities to study animals in their natural habitat at key points during your studies.
+Students have opportunities to study animals in their natural habitat at key points during their studies.

-As you study, you will have the chance to develop skills in scientific methods and communication, which are invaluable in many workplaces.
-There is also an opportunity for students to gain valuable professional experience by undertaking a placement year, between the second and third year of their studies.
+Throughout the course, students have the chance to develop skills in scientific methods and communication.
+There is also an opportunity for students to gain professional experience by undertaking a placement year, between the second and third year of their studies.

 How You Study